 Nucco worked with World Animal Protection to raise awareness of the inhumane elephant riding industry and its harmful effects on these highly intelligent animals.
 Across Asia, elephants are abused so that tourists can ride them.
 Now, this cruel industry is spreading in Southern Africa.

-Although elephants ridden by tourists in Asia and Southern Africa may seem tranquil, they have in fact been separated from their families and brutalised into passiveness.
+Although elephants ridden by tourists in Asia and Southern Africa may seem tranquil, they have been separated from their families and brutalised into passiveness.
 We wanted to create a short film that would highlight the plight of these majestic animals in captivity.
 Our film was created in a striking visual style that uses silhouettes and fluid watercolour transitions to describe the life of a baby elephant, orphaned and imprisoned by poachers.

 “We chose to tell our story through animation to convey this complex issue in a simple way.
 This film allows us to educate the public, open their eyes to the cruelty of elephant riding, and inspire them to be a part of the solution.”